 Many of the possible complications of Prader-Willi syndrome result from obesity.
-In addition to having constant hunger, people with the disorder have low muscle mass, which requires lower than average calorie needs.
-This combination of factors makes a person prone to obesity and the medical problems related to obesity.
-These possible complications include:
+In addition to having constant hunger, people with the disorder have low muscle mass, so they require fewer than average calories.
+This combination of factors makes a person prone to obesity and the medical problems related to obesity, such as:

 - Type 2 diabetes.
-Type 2 diabetes is high blood sugar level due to your body's inability to use insulin efficiently.
-Insulin plays a vital role in making blood sugar (glucose) — your body's fuel — available to your cells.
+Type 2 diabetes affects the way your body metabolizes blood sugar (glucose), due to your body's inability to use insulin efficiently.
+Insulin plays a vital role in making blood sugar (your body's fuel) available to your cells.
 Obesity significantly increases the risk of diabetes.

 - Heart disease and stroke.
 People who are obese are more likely to have high blood pressure, hardened arteries, high cholesterol, and other factors that can lead to heart disease and stroke.

 - Sleep apnea.
 This sleep disorder is characterized by pauses in breathing during sleep.
 The disorder can cause daytime fatigue, high blood pressure and, rarely, sudden death.
 People with Prader-Willi syndrome may have sleep apnea or other sleep disorders even if they aren't obese, but obesity can worsen sleep problems.

 - Other complications.
 Obese people, including those with Prader-Willi syndrome, are at increased risk of liver disease and can have pain in their joints due to excessive wear and tear.

 Complications of hypogonadism

 Complications may also arise from hypogonadism, a condition in which your sex organs don't secrete sufficient amounts of the sex hormones testosterone (males) and estrogen and progesterone (females).
 These may include:

 - Sterility.
 Although there have been a few reports of women with Prader-Willi syndrome becoming pregnant, most people with this disorder are unable to have children.